glhr/rasa_project/user_data/user_data.md

 - hello i don t like to speak to robots
 - hey robot record
 - hello what do you know how to do
+- hey robot what can you do
+- hello
+- bring yourself back online
+- what are you for
+- hallo build me something
+- hello robot i want some help
+- hi robot how are you

 ## intent:pick up
 - pickup the [yellow](object_color) [banana](object_name) from the [table](placement)